 At Hillel: Stacy is responsible for engaging current donors and supporters of Stony Brook Hillel, as well as cultivating relationships with new prospects.
 Stacy is passionate about this mission of Hillel, and is honored to share the meaningful opportunities that Hillel has to offer our students and our community.
 Stacy looks forward to meeting the people who have so generously been part of Stony Brook Hillel’s continued growth.

 At Home: Stacy grew up in Old Westbury, before spending 20 years in Manhattan.
 Stacy has lived the past six years in Sag Harbor.
 She was an English Literature major at Skidmore College.
 Prior to Hillel, Stacy was a fund raiser for several art non-profits on Eastern Long Island, as well as for UJA.
 While in the city, she worked in Corporate Sponsorship, and as a publicist.
 Stacy is passionate about her Jewish identity, and is delighted to bring this joy to her position as Director of Development.

-At Hillel: As Stony Brook Hillel's Jewish Agency Israel Fellow, Tal engages students to enhance their knowledge base about Israel.
-In order to accomplish this important goal, he facilitates Israel cultural and educational programs on campus, recruits students to participate in programs in Israel, and reaches out to students to help them connect to Jewish life through connections with Israel.
+At Hillel: As Stony Brook Hillel's Jewish Agency Israel Fellow, Gal engages students to enhance their knowledge base about Israel.
+In order to accomplish this important goal, she facilitates Israel cultural and educational programs on campus, recruits students to participate in programs in Israel, and reaches out to students to help them connect to Jewish life through connections with Israel.

-At Home: Tal served as a 1st Lieutenant in the Israel Defense Forces from 2009-2014 and has studied at Israel's Open University for a BA in political science, international relations, and communications.
-He is a native of Haifa where he also served as Chairman and CEO of the Haifa Youth Council.
+At Home: Gal served as a Sergeant in the Israel Defense Forces from 2009-2011 and studied at Hadassah College for a BA in political science and communications and headed the Model UN.
+She is a native of Jerusalem recently has served as a communications officer for the Israeli Ministry of Transportation and Road Safety.

 At Hillel: Lisa is responsible for processing, entering and acknowledging donations and assisting with High Holidays and other community events.